green-lion-racing/glr-2024e-datalogger/README.md

 # glr-2024e-datalogger

 This project demonstrates a data logging system for the GLR2024e car using an Arduino, CAN Bus communication, GPS module and an SD card for data storage.
-The system retrieves vehicle CAN Bus data and GPS location data, then logs them to an SD card for analysis.
+The system retrieves vehicle CAN Bus data and GPS location data, then logs them to an SD card for later analysis.

 ![overview](overview.jpg "overview")